Battle-Tested Discovery Tactics and Weapons

 - Special Glossary for electronic and digital discovery

-- Pounds of sample interrogatories, RFA’s, notices and demands
+- Tons of sample interrogatories, RFA’s, notices and demands

 - An armada of case law supporting every key issue